PazerOP/mcp-bash-framework/docs/PROJECT-STRUCTURE.md

 mcp-bash keeps the framework and your project separate so upgrades stay painless and your code stays yours.
 The project tree is intentionally small: tools, resources, prompts, optional server hooks, nothing else.

-If you run `mcp-bash` without `MCPBASH_PROJECT_ROOT` set, it will launch a temporary getting-started helper project with a single tool that points you back to these docs.
-Set `MCPBASH_PROJECT_ROOT` to your own project to run a real server.
+When you run `mcp-bash` from inside a project directory (one that contains `server.d/server.meta.json`), the framework automatically detects the project root.
+If no project can be detected, running `mcp-bash` without `MCPBASH_PROJECT_ROOT` launches a temporary getting-started helper project with a single tool that points you back to these docs.
+For MCP clients, you should still set `MCPBASH_PROJECT_ROOT` explicitly so the server can find the right project regardless of working directory.

 ## Overview